DocuFlag

 • Access control: Multi-tenant organization model with role-based access (Owner, Admin, Member).
 Session-based authentication via NextAuth.

-• Audit logging: All document analysis events are logged with timestamps, action types, and actor IDs.
-No personal data is included in audit records.
+• Audit logging: All document analysis events are logged with timestamps, action types, actor IDs, and HMAC-hashed IP prefixes.
+The hashed IP prefixes are pseudonymous personal data under UK GDPR Recital 26 (still personal data, but not directly identifying); no plaintext PII is included.

-• Data subject rights: Data subjects can exercise their rights (access, rectification, erasure, portability) through the data controller (visa agency).
+• Data subject rights: Data subjects can exercise their rights (access, rectification, erasure, portability) through the data controller (typically Enterprise customer).
 DocuFlag supports case deletion and data export functionality.

 • Data minimization: Only the minimum data necessary for compliance checking is processed.
 Analysis results use structured field names rather than reproducing full document content.